forcedotcom/almond/README.md

 8. Navigate to the build folder using the terminal or command prompt
 9. Run the deploy target by using the following command : `ant deploy -DrunAllTests=false -DcheckOnly=false`

+NOTE: Deploying over an existing Almond installation will override any customizations you've done to the package code/components.

 ### Configuration & User Guides